awsdocs/aws-cdk-guide/doc_source/tools.md

 By default, the AWS CDK reports the name and version of the following NPM modules that are loaded at synthesis time:
 + AWS CDK core module
 + AWS Construct Library modules
-+ AWS Solutions Konstruk module
++ AWS Solutions Constructs module

 The `AWS::CDK::Metadata` resource looks like the following\.